kubedb/docs/docs/guides/mysql/concepts/autoscaler/index.md

 ### spec.storage

-`spec.compute` specifies the autoscaling configuration for the storage resources of the database components.
+`spec.storage` specifies the autoscaling configuration for the storage resources of the database components.
 This field consists of the following sub-field:

-- `spec.compute.mairadb` indicates the desired storage autoscaling configuration for a MySQL standalone or cluster.
+- `spec.storage.mysql` indicates the desired storage autoscaling configuration for a MySQL standalone or cluster.

 All of them has the following sub-fields: